Christmas Is A Comin'

-Christmas Is A Comin' is a Christmas album by Pat Boone, released in 1966 on Dot Records.
+Christmas Is A Comin' is the 35th studio album and a Christmas album by Pat Boone, released in 1966 on Dot Records.

 Billboard picked the album for its "Spotlight" section.
 "The opener "Christmas Is A Comin'" is a sparkler and then [Boone] adds a fresh touch to such favorites as "Winter Wonderland" and "Do You Hear What I Hear," says the magazine.